What is a derived (artificial) primary key

 Using a name like the primary key violates the principle of stability.
 The social security number may be a valid choice, other than a foreign employee may not have a social security number.
 It is a case where a derived, quite than a natural, primary key is suitable.
 A derived key is an artificial key which you create.
 A natural key is one which is already part of the database.

-What do you understand by the term cascading update in DBMS?
+What do you mean by the term stored procedure in the Teradata?

 18,76,764